VC MEETING – FIRST VENTURE CAPITAL MEETING PREP

 Never share that you’re driving your mother’s 20-year-old car.

-Don’t share that you’re sleeping on a friend’s couch while you’re looking for a job?
+Don’t share that you’re sleeping on a friend’s couch while looking for a job.

-Well, it’s the same on the first dates (first VC meeting) with potential investors.
-It would be best if you answered their top questions (I’ll cover that next), but don’t go into nitty, gritty details.
+It’s the same on the first date (the first VC meeting) with potential investors.
+It would be best to answer their top questions (I’ll cover that next), but don’t go into nitty-gritty details.
 Save that after you’ve determined if they’re interested in their agreement to a second date.

 10: It’s Not Me, It’s You

-Your presentation of any presentation needs to be answering their fundamental questions.
+Your presentation, any presentation, needs to answer their fundamental questions.

 - How much money do you need?